-- ♦ A connection between the river model and the groundwater model adds the process of bank storage to the system model. - ♦ Interactions between river model, dike breach model and two-dimensional flow model could be made uni-directional to trade-off accuracy against performance. - ♦ A geotechnical model for failure mechanisms due to uplift forces can be added to the modelling chain.
+- A connection between the river model and the groundwater model adds the process of bank storage to the system model. - Interactions between river model, dike breach model and two-dimensional flow model could be made uni-directional to trade-off accuracy against performance.

-Figure 1.2: Model coupling for process interaction modelling.
+Figure 2: Model coupling for process interaction modelling.
 Arrows indicate data exchange between models to represent process interaction.